kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

+== Cosmetic ==

+- Make monster triangles larger
+- Make shallows transparent?
-- Display statue bases
+- Make statue bar taller
+- Move city icon down slightly
+- Display symbols for accessibility: ⬟🌀♨️🔆🌱🩷 (the pentagon can be black)
+  - Black: Cloverleaf 🔲🔳 🌢 ➰ ⧇ ⬟ ⧉ ▣ ▩
+  - Blue: @ 🌀
+  - Red: Bell U 💢 📛 ♨️
+  - Pink: 8 / infinity / hourglass ∞ ⌛ Ꝏ 🌸 🩷
+  - Yellow: * 🔆
+  - Green: Leaf 🌱

-== Oracle cards ==
+== Other ==

-- action: spend oracle card
+- Allow spending more than 5 favor to extend move range
+- Put all the map navigation in one place
 - Ideally sort cards by color
 - Ideally only highlight the actual selected die/card
 - Ideally unselect (clear) a die/card by clicking it again

-== Other ==

-- Make monster triangles larger
-- Allow spending more than 5 favor to extend move range
-- Get all the map navigation in one place

 == Quests ==